pvega62/pvega62.github.io/samples/technical-writing/software/Stripe-API-Documentation-Sample.md

 }
 ```
 #### Parameters
-##### Query Parameters
+##### Query parameters
 | Parameter | Type | Description |
 |-----------|------|-------------|
 | `expand[]` | array of strings | Specifies which fields in the response should be expanded. |
-##### Path Variables
+##### Path variables
 | Name | Type | Description |
 |------|------|-------------|
 | `id` | string |**(Required)** The ID of the charge to retrieve. |

-## Author's Note
+## Author's note
 This document is meant to provide a sampling of the Stripe API documentation as I would write it as a Stripe technical writer.
 It includes commonly used API endpoints, examples on how to make calls to the API, the parameters to attach to them and the expected responses.

-The API documentation is not exhaustive and I would not recommend using it to build a functional application.
+The API documentation isn't exhaustive and I would not recommend using it to build a functional application.
 (Unless you can, in which case, let me know so I can take all the credit.)

 This document was created using the Stripe API collection from April 2024 in the Postman application.
 Please visit the [Official Stripe API documentation](https://stripe.com/docs/api) for the most up-to-date branches and pertaining documentation.